magnoeasy/easybuilder/english.md

 ![image](./BuilderImages/chatrepeatergif.gif)

-In "Properties of Field" go to "source" under "DataLink" select "Chat" as in the image below:
+In "Properties of Field" go to "source" under "Databind" select "Chat" as in the image below:

 ![image](./BuilderImages/sourcechat2.png)